majeedcs/UnixFinalProject/PROPOSAL.md

     • Choosing the right VPS provider.
     • Figuring what choices to make
 ### Week 2:
+    • Select the where to buy the domain for the website and select the name for your site.
-    • Get the website running on the VPS Provider with the SSH login requirement.
+    • Get a static IP on the Lightsail instance and connect that static IP to the domain you purchased.
 ### Week 3:
+    • Set up Nginx so we can put our website in the file that runs the site.
+    • Get the website running on the VPS Provider with the SSH login requirement
     • Make the website update automatically from GitHub and prepare to show it.
     • Prepare our presentation
 ## Team composition: Luis Angelo Primero, Sean Lussier, Abdulmajeed Kakar